Sandwich City Council approves ordinance to prevent housing discrimination

 “They wanted to make sure we were abiding with all the proper rules,” he said.

-The ordinance states that “it is hereby declared the policy of the City of Sandwich, Illinois, to assure equal opportunity to all residents, regardless of race, color, religion, national origin or ancestry, sex, creed, or physical or mental handicap to live in decent, sanitary, healthful, standard living quarters.”
+According to the ordinance, “it is hereby declared the policy of the city of Sandwich, Illinois, to assure equal opportunity to all residents, regardless of race, color, religion, national origin or ancestry, sex, creed or physical or mental handicap to live in decent, sanitary, healthful, standard living quarters.”

 Those violating the act face civil penalties ranging from $16,000 for a first violation to $70,000 for more than two violations.